Rock Hard Erections For Hours!

 Sounds like a claim made by some dodgy ‘male enhancement’ pill, right?
 Well, erections that last for hours on end are real, but they’re not always a good thing.
 In fact, they can be REALLY harmful.

 Priapism is a condition in which a painful erection is sustained constantly for hours on end, sometimes not even caused by sexual stimulation.
 If the erection lasts for more than 4 hours and isn’t treated, priapism can cause permanent damage to the penis, including erectile dysfunction.
+It’s important to keep in mind that Priapism doesn’t ‘break’ your penis, although overexertion during intercourse can cause penile fractures.

 The Two Types Of Priapism